utlib/collections-uoft/docs/documentation/adding-new-collections.md

 Review the [service parameters](https://github.com/utlib/collections-uoft/blob/main/README.md#about-collections-u-of-t) to make sure Collections U of T fits your needs.

 ## How to request a Collections U of T repository...

+> ***Please note from July 2024 - Summer 2025 the Collections U of T service will be operating in maintenance mode with reduced staff capacity.
+You can still submit a request for a new repository but the service will not be adding and onboarding new repositories until Fall 2025.***

 Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with the following information: